th3r4ven/R4VENRansomware/README.md

 It is supposed encrypt to all type of files.

+Python Version: 3.8
+Libs: pycrypto, sys, so and re

 # How to run:

 You can run by typing **python R4VEN_ransomware.py (KEY)**